OskarHansson/strvalidator/cran-comments.md

   STR (4:60, 18:13)
   SWGDAM (22:6)

-Response: Abbreviations are spelled out.
+OSKAR: Abbreviations are spelled out.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of strvalidator:
 There are currently only one dependent package.
+The package pcrsim needed minor updates and version 1.0.1 will be submitted.
-It passed the check.
+Version 1.0.1 passed the check.